NOVEL NOSHES: Book Club Menu Ideas

-THE NO. 1 LADIES DETECTIVE AGENCY by Alexander McCall Smith (see our recipe for THE NO. 1 LADIES DETECTIVE AGENCY in The Book Club Cookbook)
+THE NO. 1 LADIES DETECTIVE AGENCY by Alexander McCall Smith (see our recipe in The Book Club Cookbook)

 –Happy Bookers at the Sullivan Free Library, Chittenango, New York: Different exotic melons, and pumpkin cookies, as both foods were featured in the books, along with rooibos tea

 (see our recipe from Elizabeth Strout for Olive Kitteridge's Grandmothers Doughnuts in The Book Club Cookbook) and our on website